blockfrastructure/blockfrastructure/content/blog/not-your-keys-not-your-crypto-safely-securing-bitcoin-and-digital-assets.md

 ## What happens if your hacked?

 Get hacked - Whaaat?
 If your funds on the exchange that gets hacked its possible that you may never see them again.
 There is no middleman gatekeeper (think paypal - which stores your funds between your bank and another party) in the bitcoin network that controls funds and says where they go.
 Therefore depending on the size of the hack - its possible the exchange would not have enough funds to cover the hack.
-Therefore you should always secure your crypto in cold storage.
+In May of 2019 the largest crypto exchange in the world,  Therefore you should always secure your crypto in cold storage.

 ## Secure Assets in Cold Storage